vafekt/obsidian/DS-lite/Presentation.md

 		- Application attacks
 	- Applying the security (should be with graphs and images)
 		- ...
+		- Algorithms
 - Evaluation of attacks.
 Which attacks are the most dangerous?
+	- Checking the bandwidth to see which one is the most dangerous